-In India, most of the urban migrants are observed to stay put in either the slums, informal settlements, and unauthorized colonies, with the sole purpose of saving up on the rental costs.
-In addition to the stay, these migrants happen to spend a substantial amount of time commuting to their workplaces via foot or by using cycling to further reduce the cost of travel expenses.
+In India, most urban migrants are observed to stay put in either the slums, informal settlements, or unauthorized colonies, with the sole purpose of saving up on the rental costs.
+In addition to their stay, these migrants happen to spend a substantial amount of time commuting to their workplaces on foot or using cycling to further reduce the cost of travel expenses.

-As a result, the Ministry of Housing & Urban Affairs of India initiated Affordable Rental Housing Complexes (ARHCs) which is a sub-scheme under the Pradhan Mantri Awas Yojana – Urban (PMAY-U).
-As a part of this housing and urban affairs, the main objective was to offer comfortable living, dignified/planned housing, both close to their workplaces in the industrial sector and the non-formal urban economy.
+As a result of which, the Urban Indian Affairs & the Ministry of Housing initiated ARHCs or the Affordable Rental Housing Complexes as a sub-scheme of the PMAY-U or the Pradhan Mantri Awas Yojana – Urban.
+As a part of this housing and urban affairs, the main objective was to offer comfortable living and planned/dignified housing, both close to their workplaces in the industrial sector and the non-formal urban economy.

 When were the housing complexes (ARHCs) for the urban dwellers announced?
 What are the benefits of this affordable rental housing complex?
 What were the models that were introduced?
 Let’s find the answers to these questions with the help of the article below!